-2 Ebola patients escape from treatment in Congo, raising fears virus could spread
+2 Ebola patients escape from treatment facility in Congo, raising fears over spread

 "We are working with local community leaders, traditional leaders and healers, and religious leaders to better engage with communities so that we understand each other better and can work together in stopping the outbreak."

-Medical and health promotion teams are working to explain to the symptoms of Ebola to the local population, Slater said.
+Medical and health promotion teams are working to explain the symptoms of Ebola to the local population, Slater said.

 More than 20 deaths in latest outbreak